MicrosoftDocs/VBA-Docs/api/Access.Image.HyperlinkAddress.md

 # Image.HyperlinkAddress property (Access)

-You can use the **HyperlinkAddress** property to specify or determine the path to an object, document, web page, or other destination for a hyperlink associated with a specified control.
+You can use the **HyperlinkAddress** property to specify or determine the path to an object, document, web page, or other destination for a hyperlink associated with the specified control.
 Read/write **String**.

 ## Syntax